defvol/nd-geojson/README.md

 Stream GeoJSON from a set of line-delimited features

-Line delimited features are faster and cheaper to process, but sometimes you need to wrap them in a FeatureCollection to visualize them, e.g. `% cat line-delimited.json | nd-geojson | geojsonio`.
+Line-delimited GeoJSON features are faster and cheaper to process, but sometimes you need a FeatureCollection to visualize them, e.g. `% cat line-delimited.json | nd-geojson | geojsonio`.

 Usage: